AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 {sample}Maps\_Connectors\_10{sample}

 The anchor of the marker depends on its position and its connector's curvature, though it can be adjusted.
-Use the {api:anychart.core.ui.MarkersFactory.Marker#anchor}**.anchor()**{api} method to set it.
+Use the {api:anychart.core.ui.MarkersFactory.Marker#anchor}.anchor(){api} method to set it.
 You will need to define a string value, chosing one from the {api:anychart.enums.Anchor}Anchor type list{api}.
 Look a the next sample.
-Anchors are set for the markers, which are transformed to look more like arrows using the {api:anychart.core.ui.MarkersFactory.Marker#type}**.type()**{api} method.
+Anchors are set for the markers, which are transformed to look more like arrows using the {api:anychart.core.ui.MarkersFactory.Marker#type}.type(){api} method.
 All default marker types can be found on the {api:anychart.enums.Marker}Marker Type list{api}.

 ```
 	// setting the marker type